Tiliksew/alx-system_engineering-devops/0x00-shell_basics/README.md

 #   Long format
 #   with user and group IDs displayed numerically
 #   And hidden files (starting with .)
-# Create a script that creates a directory named holberton in the /tmp/ directory.
+# Create a script that creates a directory named
 # Move the file betty
 # Delete the file betty.
 # Delete the directory